 Courage is a wonderful theme to explore in writing.
 Life is full of difficult moments that must be surmounted, so why not draw inspiration from fictional and nonfictional characters in a piece of literature?
 It just may be the story that inspires someone else to push through the next challenge in life.
 Here are a few examples of courage in major works of literature:

-Lord of the Flies by William Golding features a group of boys stranded on a deserted island, fighting to survive.
+- Lord of the Flies by William Golding features a group of boys stranded on a deserted island, fighting to survive.
+Courage is just one of the book's central themes.

 Death is something everyone will face.
 It's packed with so much uncertainty.
 And, for those left behind, it leaves lingering feelings of sadness and, sometimes, even remorse.
 This can be a great theme if your goal is to tug at the heartstrings of your readers.
 Here are a few examples of death and dying in major works of literature: